-The core measure of your sleep is your daily Sleep Score – a metric, which is based on several sleep-related contributors Oura tracks both in short and long term.
-The score ranges from 0-100%, and as a rule of thumb: the higher it is, the better, more restorative sleep you have had.
+The core measure of your sleep is your daily Sleep Score – a metric that is based on several sleep-related contributors that Oura tracks both in the short and long term.
+The score ranges from 0-100%, and as a rule of thumb: the higher it is, the better, more restorative sleep you had.

 Daily sleep metrics in the Oura app

-Though, do remember that the human body is very complex, and you and your sleep are unique.
-So, don’t focus too much on any one sleep contributor, but follow the Sleep Score in conjunction with your own feelings of how refreshed or tired you are.
+Do remember that the human body is very complex, and you and your sleep are unique.
+Don’t focus too much on any one sleep contributor, but follow the Sleep Score in conjunction with your own feelings of how refreshed or tired you are.
 Comparing your score with other people isn’t useful for you, either.